fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-unions.md

 4. The method requires struct values to be boxed when participating in a union.
 This can lead to performance degradation.

-5. Users can falsely rely on erased union types to ascribe additional semantics to union types, e.g. using `(int|unit)` to represent a database value (including `unit` for `NULL`), with the expectation that these values can be combined algebraically.
+5. Users can falsely rely on anonymous type-tagged union types to ascribe additional semantics to union types, e.g. using `(int|unit)` to represent a database value (including `unit` for `NULL`), with the expectation that these values can be combined algebraically.

 6. The mechanism relies on allowing additional implicit conversions in F# code, which itself can have drawbacks.